Tarita Virtue: Education

 Whilst attending Spanish River High School in Boca Raton, Florida she was both the "Homecoming Queen" and "Student Government President".

 Virtue attended law school at The University of Florida, in Gainesville, FL.
 During college, she attended summer programs at Harvard University, Florida Atlantic University and the University of Miami.

 She majored in Sociology at Rollins College in Winter Park, FL.

 Awards, career and achievements

 Virtue was selected as "The Sexiest Private Investigator in America" by Maxim Magazine after her work with Anthony Pellicano ("the PI to the Stars") became public.
 She has since changed career paths and is now a successful actress and model.

 Trivia

 Before becoming an actress and model, Tarita was a Private Investigator at The Pellicano Investigative Agency in Los Angeles, California.

 Tarita is Jewish and studies Kabbalah.

 She has been a vegetarian for over 17 years.

-Ever the animal lover and animal rights advocate, Tarita owns or has owned, several dogs, cats, a potbellied pig, parrots, chinchillas, a bearded dragon, duck, fish.
+Tarita owns or has owned, several dogs, cats, a potbellied pig, parrots, chinchillas, a bearded dragon, duck, fish.